 Zoom Room systems differ from standard Zoom personal meeting setups.
 While the personal Zoom software allows instructors to schedule meetings, manage attendees, and share content, Zoom Rooms pull together the visual collaboration features of a teaching space into one application.

 Typical Campus Zoom Room Setup

 In a typical Cornell classroom use, the Zoom Room software runs on a dedicated computer in the teaching space.

-Instructors will still connect their laptop to the classroom system using the labeled HDMI and USB cables provided.
+Instructors connect their laptop to the classroom system using the labeled HDMI and USB cables provided.

 Using Zoom Rooms, instructors have the ability to:

 Join a course Zoom meeting with the Zoom Room;